kravhey/financial-transactions-gateway/README.md

 **Q: How to scale your API gateway?**

-A: Since the application is dockerized, we can use AWS EKS to automatically increase number of running pods.
+A: Since the application is dockerized, we can use AWS EKS to automatically increase number of running pods or scal manually if needed.

 **Q: How to monitor uptime so you can sleep at night?**